Skip to content

 Your First Project

-This walkthrough takes you from zero to a verified, committed first phase.
+This walkthrough takes you from zero to a shipped, compounded first phase.
 It uses a fictional "task manager API" as the example, but the steps are identical for any project.

 Step 1: Start your AI agent and run /ls